 I’m sure you’ve read my mother’s article: Find your true self by giving everything away.
 It’s about the move from Australia to the entirely different world of Scotland.
-Where life is more fulfilling and richer experiences await, rather than what we were all used to in Australia.
+A country where life is more fulfilling and richer experiences await, rather than what we were all used to in Australia.

 My younger brother wrote an article too: Moving countries as a teen.

 Now it’s time to hear it from me, the oldest son and a younger voice in this world.

 I’m sure you’re wondering why I mentioned my being the oldest son.
 This is because even though my brother and I are only three years apart, that age gap makes a massive difference.
 Our experiences in this world are quite different.